makrai/notes/wang21-depres-speech-cnn.md

 * Two groups of comparative experiments were conducted on DAIC-ori and DAIC-mute-removed, respectively, and
-  * four algorithms including 1D-CBBG, 3D-CBHGA, SVM, and Random Forest were
+  * four algorithms including 1D-CBBG, 3D-CBHGA, SVM, and Random Forest
-  * 10 independent replicates, and the results were averaged.
-It mainly
+  * 10 independent replicates, and the results were averaged
 * our focus:
-  * performance comparison between different algorithms; and
+  * performance comparison between different algorithms
   * the influence of different data sets on the performance of the algorithm
 * Table 3 shows the performance of four different models in the original uncut
-  * accuracy of traditional classification algorithm SVM and RF is 62.86 and 68.57%, respectively, the accuracy of the 1D-CBBG model is 71.43%, and the accuracy of the 3D-CBHGA model is the highest (74.29%).
-It is proved that
+  * accuracy of traditional classification algorithm SVM and RF is 62.86 and 68.57%, respectively, the accuracy of the 1D-CBBG model is 71.43%, and the accuracy of the 3D-CBHGA model is the highest (74.29%)
 * Table 4 shows the performance of four models in the DAIC-mute-removed data
-  * 3D-CBHGA has the best performance in the four evaluation indexes.
-According
+  * 3D-CBHGA has the best performance in the four evaluation indexes
   * better results than on original (those of SVM, RF, 1D-CBBG, and 3D-CBHGA)
-    * proves that silent segments in speech conversations are interference items for depression recognition tasks
+  * ie silent segments in speech conversations are interference items
-* recognition performance of the four models for the depression category is low, and that of the non-depression category is high
+* performance of the four models for the depression/non category is low/high
   * reason may be the imbalance between the two classes